microsoft/pyright/.github/ISSUE_TEMPLATE/bug_report.md

     return 3
 ```

+If your code relies on symbols that are imported from a third-party library, include the associated import statements and specify which versions of those libraries you have installed.

 **VS Code extension or command-line**
 Are you running pyright as a VS Code extension or a command-line tool?
 Which version?
 You can find the version of the VS Code extension by clicking on the Pyright icon in the extensions panel.